digideskio/support-tools/demanglers/README.md

 demanglers
 ==========

 Various scripts that will take human-oriented output from monitoring programs and "de-mangle" them into simple, space-separated column-based text format, suitable for further (machine) analysis.
+Mongostat's output format is particularly stupid.

+Tries to keep a reasonable amount of human-readability with #-commented column headers (sometimes periodically repeated).

 I like feeding these resulting files into [GNUplot](http://gnuplot.info) (mainly because I've used gnuplot for years).

 These require various text processing utilities like `awk`, `sed`, `grep`, and `column`.
 Apologies if I've used any GNU extensions (reasonably likely, especially `gawk`).